SamGou/Photometry-Simplified/README.md

 _The images were taken at Queen Mary's University in London (specifications of the telescope can be found [here](https://github.com/SamGou/Photometry-Simplified/blob/master/Images/Files/STXL_6303-39815.pdf))_

 Next step we need to do is to locate our image on the night sky and add that information to the image's metadata.
 This is known as plate solving.
 [Astrometry.net](http://nova.astrometry.net/) has a great tool for exactly this purpose.
 Upload your image and download the plate solved .fits file.
-This is the end of the image alterations.
+This is the last of the image alterations that we need to do.

  We now need to seperate our cluster members from the background stars.
 This is done solely with [TOPCAT](http://www.star.bris.ac.uk/~mbt/topcat/).
 I will not go into too much detail here, but the generally we will need to:
   - Perform a TOPCAT Cone Search of the chosen cluster (in this case M34).